heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 8.
 Effect of Nonpayment of Annual or Special Assessments: Remedies of the Association.

 Any annual or special assessment not paid and postmarked within 30 days after the due date shall bear interest from the due date at the rate of twelve percent (12%) per annum.
-The Association may bring an action at law against the owner personally obligated to pay tl1.e same and/ or foreclos􀁜 the lien against the property in like manner as a mortgage of real property.
-In the event legal action is initiated, the owner liable for said assessment shall pay all of the costs and expenses incurred incident thereto, including a reasonable sum as attorney's fees, alJ. of which shall be secured by the lien provided for herein.
+The Association may bring an action at law against the owner personally obligated to pay the same and/or foreclose the lien against the property in like manner as a mortgage of real property.
+In the event legal action is initiated, the owner liable for said assessment shall pay all of the costs and expenses incurred incident thereto, including a reasonable sum as attorney's fees, all of which shall be secured by the lien provided for herein.
 No owner may waive or otherwise escape liability for the assessments provided for herein by nonuse of the common area or abandonment of his lot.

 ### Section 9.
 Subordination of Lien to Mortgages.